 Date: February 19, 2019, 12:10pm – 1:10pm

 Location: Columbia Law School, Jerome Greene Hall, Room 105

 Liberal legal systems can make economic life predictable, but have a spottier track record protecting the interests of those who lack economic power.
 Heading into the 2020 political cycle, what role do (or could) US institutions play in aggravating or lessening economic liberalism’s downsides?
-Join CCSI, the Institute for the Study of Human Rights, and the Saltzman Institute of War and Peace Studies for a discussion with three authors on this tension.
+CCSI, the Institute for the Study of Human Rights, the Saltzman Institute of War and Peace Studies, and the Columbia International Arbitration Association co-hosted a discussion with three authors on this tension.

-Samuel Moyn, professor of law and history at Yale; author of Not Enough: Human Rights in an Unequal World
+Samuel Moyn, Professor of Law and History, Yale; author of Not Enough: Human Rights in an Unequal World

-Todd N. Tucker, political scientist and fellow at the Roosevelt Institute; author of Judge Knot: Politics and Development in International Investment Law
+Todd N. Tucker, Political Scientist and Fellow, Roosevelt Institute; author of Judge Knot: Politics and Development in International Investment Law

-Tonya Putnam, associate professor of political science at Columbia University; author of Courts without Borders: Laws, Politics, and U.S. Extraterritoriality
+Tonya Putnam, Associate Professor of Political Science, Columbia University; author of Courts without Borders: Laws, Politics, and U.S. Extraterritoriality

 Moderated by: Brooke Guven, Legal Researcher, Columbia Center on Sustainable Investment